Alexander Trepov: Rasputin

 Trepov having failed to eliminate Protopopov tried to bribe Rasputin.
 With the help of general A.A.
 Mosolov, his brother-in-law, Trepov offered a substantial amount of money, a bodyguard and a house to Rasputin, when he would leave politics.
 Trepov had offered Rasputin 200,000 roubles in cash to return to Siberia and never again involve himself in politics.
 Rasputin refused the offer and informed Alexandra.
-The Tsar received Trepov on Monday the 12th Dec.
+The tsar received Trepov on Monday the 12th Dec.
 On 13 December Rasputin warned against the influence of Trepov.
 Alexandra reacted with a letter to her husband against Trepov.
-She hated Trepov and Makarov; the Tsarina even wanted Trepov hanged.
-Promoting the war against Germany had to go on.
+She hated Trepov and Makarov; the tsarina even wanted Trepov hanged.
+Fighting the war against Germany had to go on.
 Woodrow Wilson planned to bring the United States into the war, when the Germans attempted to negotiate peace with the allies.
-As a result, and in short Alexandra's and Rasputin's standing and prestige in society fell, and led to the final determined conspiracy by Prince Yusupov, and Grand Dukes Grand Duke Dmitry Pavlovich and Grand Duke Nikolai Mikhailovich to have him murdered in the hope stopping Alexandra's interference in politics.
+As a result, and in short Alexandra's and Rasputin's standing and prestige in society fell, and led to the final determined conspiracy by Prince Felix Yusupov, and Grand Dukes Grand Duke Dmitry Pavlovich and Grand Duke Nikolai Mikhailovich to have him murdered in the hope stopping Alexandra's interference in politics.

 Post-Premier

 On 16 December 1916 the Imperial Duma was closed for Christmas until 28 December (which is 29 December until January 9, 1917 N.S.).
 On 17 December Rasputin was murdered.
 On 29 December a hesitating prince Nikolai Golitsyn became the successor of Trepov, who was dismissed on the 27th.
 Also Pavel Ignatieff, Alexander Makarov and Dmitry Shuvayev were replaced.

-According to Bernard Pares Trepov was probably appointed as a curator at the Tsarskoye Selo Lyceum, where he met the Tsar on February 1, 1917.
+According to Bernard Pares Trepov was probably appointed as a curator at the Tsarskoye Selo Lyceum, where he met the tsar on February 1, 1917.

-After the October revolution he was arrested by the Cheka.
-Trepov collaborated with Count Paul von Benckendorff to protect the Imperial family.
+After the October Revolution he was arrested by the Cheka.
+Trepov collaborated with Count Paul von Benckendorff to protect the imperial family.
 From autumn 1918 to January 1919 he led in Helsinki the "Special Committee for Russian in Finland".
 In the 1920s Trepov emigrated to France, from where he supported the White Army.
 He became president of the "Union des Organisations monarchiques russes".
 In 1921 he and his brother-in-law Alexander Mosolov participated in the "Congrès monarchiste russe", organized in Bad Reichenhall.

-He was buried at the Russian Orthodox Cemetery, Nice.
+He died in 1928 and was buried at the Russian Orthodox Cemetery, Nice.